IBM-Z-System-Automation/SA_doc_feedback/.github/ISSUE_TEMPLATE/create-a-documentation-issue.md

 name: Create a documentation issue
 about: Create an issue that you encountered with System Automation for z/OS documentation to help us improve.
-title: Create a documention issue
+title: Create a documentation issue
 labels: ''
 assignees: ''